Ron Denhaan, Realtor (949) 290-3263. Orange County real estate specialist.

 Review seller disclosures: The seller is required to complete a number of disclosures which provide potential buyers with information about the home such as past repairs, water leaks, noisy neighbors, or anything else that the seller is aware of and that may have implications for you, the buyer.
 The seller is only required to disclose items that he/she is aware of.
 For example, they cannot be held responsible for things that may have happened with the home unless they actually know about it.

 Review HOA documents: If the home you are purchasing belongs to a homeowner's association, you will receive a packet of documents to review which tells about rules, regulations, and current issues (if any) in the association.
 If there are multiple associations (egg, a condominium complex plus a city-wide HOA) you will receive a package from both associations.
 It is important that you review these documents to be sure you agree with the rules of the rules of the association.
 These rules are commonly known as the CC&Rs (the covenants, conditions and restrictions).
 You should also check for unexpected expenses such as possible lawsuits within the association, as well as special assessments.
 Both of these items could have large financial implications to all members of the association and unless these are paid off as part of a purchase agreement, these costs will be passed to you.
+One additional note: If you have not received all of the HOA documents during the inspection period (typically because of a delay on the part of the property management company), you do have the right to receive and review these documents for a period of up to 5 days, even if this is past the standard 17 day contingency period.

-Review Natural Hazard Disclosure Statement: This report, as also know as the "NHD", will let you know if the home you are buying lies within any potentially hazardous areas such as a flood zone, fire zone, earthquake zone, or other hazardous condition.
+Review Natural Hazard Disclosure Statement: This report, as also known as the "NHD", will let you know if the home you are buying lies within any potentially hazardous areas such as a flood zone, fire zone, earthquake zone, or other hazardous condition.

 Review termite report: It is traditional in Orange County to have the seller pay for a termite report and to perform all immediate repairs.
 This is specified in the CAR form WPA, which is usually turned in as part of your offer.
 Aside from pests, the termite inspector may also note items such as wood rot or wood deterioration in their report.
 As the buyer, you should review this report and make sure all noted items are addressed by the termite company.
 This is known as getting "termite clearance".
 Clearance is often a requirement by lenders in order to complete funding.
+Please note that it is typical for attached properties (condominiums, town homes, multi-family properties) to receive local termite treatment (using chemicals) rather than through the process known as fumigation, or "tenting".
+This is because it is not possible to "tent" an individual attached unit.

 Review Lead Based Paint Addendum: If you are buying a home that was built in 1978 or earlier, you will receive this addendum which warns you that lead based paint may have been used at one time in the home.
 If this is a concern to you, you may order a separate inspection to determine if there is a lead paint hazard in the home.